ovh/docs/pages/platform/integrations/prefect_tuto_03_ai_pipeline/guide.en-gb.md

 A good practice is to split your code with flows and tasks.
 Flows can call tasks of subflows, and tasks should represent a single logical step of your workflow.

-Of course, putting all of our code in a single flow function with a no-name flow will be happily run by Prefect, but organizing our workflow code into smaller flow and task units let you take advantage of Prefect features like retries, more granular visibility into runtime state, the ability to determine final state regardless of individual task state, and more.
-To easily name your flows and tasks, we can create two functions who will take as parameters your username (chose it randomly, for this tutorial we will use `OVHcloud`).
-This username is defined as a prefect variable (directly via the UI).
+Of course, putting all of our code in a single flow function with a no-name flow will be happily run by Prefect, but organizing our workflow code into a smaller flow and task units allows you to take advantage of Prefect features such as retries, more granular visibility into runtime state, the ability to determine the final state regardless of individual task state, and more.
+To easily name your flows and tasks, we can create two functions that will take as parameters your user name (chosen at random, for this tutorial we will use `OVHcloud`).
+This username is defined as a Prefect variable (directly via the UI).

-More information about tasks and flows can be found [in Prefect official documentation](https://docs.prefect.io/latest/concepts/flows/).
+More information about tasks and flows can be found in the [Prefect official documentation](https://docs.prefect.io/latest/concepts/flows/).

 ### Create a first flow for uploading data in S3 bucket